asciidiego/dalle2-scraper/README.md

 }
 ```

-We can, then, store the response into a database for further
+You can check more samples inside the `samples` folder.
+We can, then,
-processing.
+store the response into a database for further processing.